 Being a reader is truly one of the most important, yet overlooked professions in the entertainment industry.
 A reader is not just someone who reads submitted material but is someone who provides a summary as well as a brief analysis of whether or not the material is something worth considering.

 It is what is referred to as coverage.
-Script coverage usually consists of a 1-3 page summary of the material from start to finish which highlights all characters as well as any pertinent story points.
-Additionally, there is a 1-2 page analysis by the Reader which states what they thought of the material, whether or not it follows the guidelines of the people/company they're reading it for, and whether it's a project they would recommend the executive or agent considers for production.
+Script coverage usually consists of a 1 to 3 page summary of the material from start to finish which highlights all characters as well as any pertinent story points.
+Additionally, there is a 1- to 2-page analysis by the reader which states what they thought of the material, whether or not it follows the guidelines of the people/company they're reading it for, and whether it's a project they would recommend the executive or agent considers for production.

 Relish the Freedom

-Most Readers are freelance and paid a fee of anywhere from $50-$500 per script depending on the company doing the hiring.
+Most readers are freelance and paid a fee of anywhere from $50 to $500 per script depending on the company doing the hiring.
 It's a particularly great gig for writers or anyone looking to go into either feature or television development.
 It's also becoming more and more popular with actors because they can earn a living while still enhancing and broadening their craft by studying the written word.

 Finding a job as a reader is fairly easy to do; it's finding steady work that can be more difficult.
 That said, it's a great way to meet executives and agents at a wide variety of companies so that you're that much better prepared to take your next career step.